6453mike/flappybird/README.md

+**** This is a test repo that was built purely using Github Copilot's Agent feature

 # Flappy Bird Web Game

 A web-based version of Flappy Bird that works on both desktop and mobile devices.
 Built with vanilla JavaScript and CSS, featuring smooth animations and pixel-perfect graphics.